cilium/cilium/Documentation/configuration/metrics.rst

         prometheus.io/scrape: "true"
         prometheus.io/port: "9090"

-The reference Cilium Kubernetes DaemonSet `Kubernetes spec <https://github.com/cilium/cilium/blob/master/examples/kubernetes/1.8/cilium.yaml>`_ is an example of how to configure ``cilium-agent`` and set the appropriate labels.
+The reference Cilium Kubernetes DaemonSet Kubernetes descriptor :git-tree:`examples/kubernetes/1.8/cilium.yaml` is an example of how to configure ``cilium-agent`` and set the appropriate labels.

 *Note: the port can be configured per-pod to any value and the label set